Contact Us

-At Kerseys our employment law solicitors assist clients with employment law services for individuals on a wide range of employment law matters.
+At Kerseys our solicitors in Suffolk & Essex assist clients with employment law services for individuals, and also businesses, on a wide range of employment matters.

 We use our expertise and experience to ensure that we provide high quality and cost-effective employment law advice and services to all of our clients.